Student Information

 How are interview schedules created?

 The International Student Interview Program is 100% pre-screened; employers select their candidates after reviewing student resumes.
 Employers will submit position requirements through the online system.
-Students review this information starting October 16, 2023 and submit their resumes for consideration by November 3, 2023.
-Interview invitation results will be released on December 15, 2023.
-Students will accept or decline invitations by January 5, 2024.
-Final schedules will be released on January 19, 2024.
-Students will receive their virtual interview links via email by January 24, 2024.
+Students review this information through the ISIP Symplicity System starting October, and submit their resumes for consideration in early November.
+Interview invitation results will be released in December.
+Students will accept or decline invitations by January.
+Students will interview in person at NYU School of Law on January 24, 2025.

-What if I can't interview on the program date?
+What if I can't interview in New York on the program date?
+Is there a virtual option?

 How many interviews can I request?